The Nummo Twins in World Mythology by Shannon Dorey

 Located at Vatican Museum, Vatican City

 What these various images and myths indicate is that the alien Nummo were found in many places of the world substantiating my claim that the Dogon religion is the world's oldest religion.
-For more information on the Dogon religion refer to my books, The Master of Speech, The Nummo and Day of the Fish.
+For more information on the Dogon religion refer to my books, The Master (Mistress) of Speech, The Nummo, Day of the Fish and The Rose.
 These books are only available for purchase on this website at right.